TheresaLui/SelfHelpContent_v2/articles/microsoft.managedservices/commonsolutions-managedservices-unabletodelegateresources.md

 # Unable to delegate resources

-"Most users are able to delegate resources using the steps below"
+Most users are able to delegate resources using the steps below.

 ## **Recommended Steps**
 - **Can't delegate resources to a service provider?**